JacobNicolus/Onelogica_Assignment/README.md

 The function calculates these metrics and returns them as a dictionary.
 They provide insights into the strategy's performance and risk profile.

+The Final is the analysis part....

+def analysis():

+This methodis designed to plot the backtesting results of a trading strategy.

+>>> If `self.results` is `None`, indicating that the backtesting hasn't been performed yet, it prints a message prompting the user to run the test.

+>>> If `self.results` contains backtesting results:

+  - It constructs a title for the plot based on the symbol (`self.symbol`), short moving average (`self.SMA_S`), and long moving average (`self.SMA_L`) parameters.

+  - It plots two columns of `self.results` DataFrame: `"returnsbuy&hold"` and `"returnsstrategy"`.

+  - The plot title includes information about the symbol and the moving average parameters.

+  - The plot is displayed with a size of 12x8 inches.

+This method is intended to provide a visual representation of the backtesting results, comparing the returns of the strategy against a buy-and-hold approach.